Iamhemanth001/Weather_App/README.md

 ## Usage

--Enter the name of a city in the search box.
+- Enter the name of a city in the search box.
--Click on the "Search" button to fetch weather data.
+- Click on the "Search" button to fetch weather data.
--View the weather details displayed below the search box.
+- View the weather details displayed below the search box.
--The app will display the current weather information such as:
-  Temperature (in Celsius)
-  Feels like
-  Humidity
-  Pressure
-  Weather description

 Demo Live project: https://weather-app-eta-six-78.vercel.app GitHub Repository Source code: https://github.com/Iamhemanth001/Weather_App